glenncai/java-unit-test/README.md

 <br />

-## Generate Code Coverage Report Using Surefire And Jacoco
+## Generate Code Coverage Report Using Surefire and Jacoco

 ```xml